-Sorry, no. In order for us to have accurate accounting, we require that members register online in advance for programs and select payment of credit card or by mailing in a check.
+Sorry, no. In order for us to have accurate accounting and preparation, we require that members register online in advance for programs.

 What if I can't afford to pay for a HFC program?

-Please note that scholarships have been made available through the generosity of our granters and donors.
-For consideration, please contact Dan Reed @612-363-5308
+Scholarships are possible through the generosity of our granters and donors.
+For consideration, please contact email@example.com

 How do I get to and from HFC programs and events?

-Members are responsible for arranging their own transportation to and from Highland Friendship Club events and programs.
+Members are responsible for arranging their own transportation to and from Highland Friendship Club programs.
 Sometimes we meet at one location and then take a bus to another location.
-If bus transportation is provided, this will be indicated on the program description page as well as via email.
+If bus transportation is provided, this will be indicated on the program description page as well as via email prior to event.

-Does a parent or guardian have to stay for the program?
+Does a parent or guardian have to stay for in person programs?

-No, unless they need assistance with personal care or need to have medication administered during the activity.
-They do need to check-in with HFC staff and leave a phone number where they can be reached during the activity.
-If a family member does opt to stay, he or she is encouraged to let the HFC member hang out with their friends and the HFC staff and assist only if needed.
+No, unless you need assistance with personal care or need to have medication administered during the activity.
+Parents/guardians do need to check-in with HFC staff and leave a phone number where they can be reached during the activity.
+If a family member does opt to stay, he/she is encouraged to let the HFC member hang out with their friends, and assist only if needed.
 After all, one of the Highland Friendship Club's goals is to foster independence!